NBISweden/sda-cli/README.md

 Files stored in the SDA/BP archive are encrypted using the [Crypt4GH standard](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/).
-The sections below explain how to encrypt and upload files to the archive.
+The following sections explain how to encrypt and upload files to the archive.

 ### Download the Crypt4GH public key file

-Files uploaded to the SDA/BP services must be encrypted with the appropriate public key.
+Files uploaded to the FEGA/BP services must be encrypted with the appropriate public key.
 Depending on the service you are using, you can download the key file with the following commands:

-**For uploading to the SDA**:
+**For uploading to the FEGA**:

 ```bash
 wget https://raw.githubusercontent.com/NBISweden/EGA-SE-user-docs/main/crypt4gh_key.pub
 ```

-**For uploading to Big Picture**:
+**For uploading to BigPicture**:

 ```bash
 wget https://raw.githubusercontent.com/NBISweden/EGA-SE-user-docs/main/crypt4gh_bp_key.pub